StuartJO/FasterMatchingIndex/README.md

 ## What is the matching index?

-The matching index, as typically used, is a measure that quantifies the similarity in two nodes connectivity profiles and this understood to be a normalised meaure of the overlap in two nodes neighbourhoods* (also not that everything discussed will apply to undirected, unweighted networks).
+The matching index, as typically used, is a measure that quantifies the similarity in two nodes connectivity profiles and this understood to be a normalised meaure of the overlap in two nodes neighbourhoods* (also note that everything discussed will apply to only undirected, unweighted networks).
 The index is calculated on an adjacency matrix $A$, and is mathematically defined as:

 $$M_{ij} = \frac{|\Gamma_{i}-{j}\cap \Gamma_{j}-{i}|}{|\Gamma_{i}-{j}\cup \Gamma_{j}-{i}|}\tag {1}$$